How to Get Full Tuition Scholarships

 Keys to Getting College Scholarships:

-- Starting in 8th grade, you should being to pinpoint career goals and interests.
+- Starting in 8th grade, you should be able to pinpoint career goals and interests.
 See what your children are naturally drawn to and invest time, money and resources into cultivating that gift or interest

 - Grades are important for scholarships, but it is also important to volunteer and be involved in extra-curricular activities.
 These activities should be purpose driven and translate into career paths.